itsmeshafat/frontend-file-explorer/README.md

 ## FAQ

 **Q: Can I point the explorer to a different base folder?**
 A: Yes—override the constants in a custom mu-plugin before File Explorer loads, or filter `FILE_EXPLORER_UPLOADS_DIR`/`URL` via `wp_loaded` hooks.
+This is an advanced customization and should be done carefully.

-**Q: Does the plugin respect multisite setups?**
+**Q: Does the plugin work in multisite?**
-A: Each site manages its own `uploads/downloads` directory; network-activate for consistent availability.
+A: Yes.
+Each site manages its own `uploads/downloads` directory.
+You can network-activate the plugin for consistency across sites.

 **Q: Are file types restricted?**
-A: Defaults mirror `allowed_file_types` option (configured during activation).
-Update this option to allow or ban specific extensions.
+A: By default, allowed file types are defined via options during activation.
+You can adjust the allowed extensions by updating the plugin options (e.g., `file_explorer_allowed_file_types`).

 **Q: How do I translate the UI?**
-A: Use tools like Loco Translate or Poedit targeting the `frontend-file-explorer-plugin` text domain; drop `.mo` files under `languages/`.
+A: The plugin is fully localization-ready and uses the `frontend-file-explorer` text domain.
+You can use tools like Loco Translate or Poedit to create translations and drop `.mo` files in the `languages/` directory.

 ## Roadmap